MCModMachine/craft.json/README.md

 3. Although these would be more simply phrased in the positive, they are phrased like this for consistency with the other flags where `true` indicates compatibility.
+4. Your mod should only depend on the `minecraft` package if you are directly modifying the game (for example, if you are writing a non-Forge mod or a Forge mod that uses ASM).
+   Other mods should simply depend on the relevant Forge version, so that their mods can still function if a new Minecraft version is released with no major changes.